-1. Number of Access Points.

-- a.
-Only 1 point of access is permitted to a public road from a Level I campground.
+- 5. Driveways.
+Driveways shall not be located within a required buffer yard area except as necessary to access the site. - 1.
+Number of Access Points. - a.
+Only one 1 point of access is permitted to a Class II or Class III public road from a Level I campground.
 This requirement does not preclude an additional access for emergency vehicles only. - b.
-Only 2 points of access are permitted to a public road from a Level II, III or IV campground.
+Only two 2 points of access are permitted to a Class II or Class III public road from a Level II, III or IV campground.
 This requirement does not preclude an additional access for emergency vehicles only.